-4.4.3 Server Self-Provisioning
+3.4.3 Server Self-Provisioning

-In the past, creating a server certificate required administrative rights to the CA as well as administrative rights to the context the server certificate was to be created in.
+In past, creating a server certificate required administrative rights to the CA as well as administrative rights to the context the server certificate was to be created in.
 With server self-provisioning, administrative rights to the CA are not necessary; however, administrative rights to the context the server certificate was created in are still necessary.

-If the person requesting the creation of the certificate has administrative rights to the CA, the certificate creation is not affected by whether or not server self-provisioning is enabled.
-If the person requesting the creation of the certificate does not have administrative rights to the CA, then the subject name in the request is compared to the server's eDirectory DN and any IP or DNS addresses as determined by a DNS or eDirectory SLP lookup.
-If the subject name matches either, then the CA does not require administrative rights to the CA in order to create the certificate.
+To create the server certificate, you must have the administrative rights to the CA. The certificate creation is not affected by whether or not server self-provisioning is enabled.
+In case you do not have the required administrative rights to the CA, enable the Require read rights to operate the CA option to operate the CA from the Configure Certificate Authority task in iManager.
+The administrative rights to the CA are not required if any one of the following are true:

+- The subject name in the request is compared to the server's eDirectory DN and any IP or DNS addresses as determined by a DNS or eDirectory SLP lookup.
+If the subject name matches either, the CA does not require administrative rights to the CA in order to create the certificate. - Non CN components of the subject name matches non CN components of CA certificate's subject name. - Subject alternative name only has IP-address/DNS name that is verified again by CA through reverse DNS lookup.